Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 LATIOS_TRANSFORMS_UNITY scripting define symbol when using these.

 With QVVS Transforms enabled, the transform system is completely swapped out.
-This breaks compatibility with Unity Physics, NetCode, and vanilla Entities Graphics.
+This breaks compatibility with Unity Physics, parts of NetCode, and vanilla Entities Graphics.
 You must use Kinemation for rendering.

 This mode is best-suited for single-player experiences or if you are rolling your own networking solution.
 It is especially well-suited for high entity